hpc-unibe-ch/hpc-unibe-ch.github.io/docs/hpc-workspaces/management.md

     If the requester only want to hold the managing position without UBELIX, the requester can remove his/her account from the primary member list.
 This can be changed any time.

+!!! type attention "Workspace ID"
+    The Workspace ID need to be a **unique** string.
+Please avoid duplications with user IDs, Research Group IDs and other Workspace names.

 [//]: # (TODO remove when fixed)

 !!! type note "Notification"